applied-crypto-lab/picco/README.md

 In order to run a user's translated program in a distributed setting, one needs to compile it using a native C++ compiler to produce a binary executable file, create a runtime config file, and send the executable to each computational party together with the runtime config and a file that stores input shares for that party.
 These steps are discussed in more detail below.

 - To **compile** the translated program, the program should be placed in the `compute/` directory at the compilation time, as it needs library functions stored in the directory `compute/smc-compute/`.
-Moreover, the CMakeLists in the `compute/` directory needs to be updated to include the name of the program.That is, if the translated program is stored in a file named `X.cpp`, then `X.cpp` must be added to the `add_executable` command.
+Moreover, the CMakeLists in the `compute/` directory needs to be updated to include the name of the program.
+That is, if the translated program is stored in a file named `X.cpp`, then `X.cpp` must be added to the `add_executable` command.
   For ease of use, every appearance of `test-code` can simply be substituted with `X` in the makefile.